awslabs/fhir-works-on-aws-deployment/USING_IMPLEMENTATION_GUIDES.md

 An [Implementation Guide (IG)](https://www.hl7.org/fhir/implementationguide.html) is a set of rules that describe how FHIR resources should be used to solve a particular problem.
 Using IGs, you can make your FHIR server compliant for country-specific set of rules.
 IGs can also describe a proper way to represent particular content in FHIR (for example, the breast cancer medical diagnostic process).

-FHIR is a platform specification.
-It describes a general set of capabilities that can be used to solve many healthcare data exchange problems.

 IGs are distributed as [packages similar to NPM packages](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification)

 ## Prerequisites